HR Curriculum Manager

-- Ability to be creative in identifying, drafting, and requesting marketing messages and vehicles for current and trending Federal HR topics in order to ensure that marketing messages are topical, timely, and resonate with potential students—the Federal HR community.
+- Ability to be creative in identifying, drafting, and requesting marketing messages and vehicles for current and trending Federal Human Capital topics in order to ensure that marketing messages are topical, timely, and resonate with potential students—the Federal HR community.

 - Ability to analyze data in order to make go/no class decisions, evaluate instructor resumes to determine selection, and review student feedback to take proper follow up action.

 - Ability to coordinate joint efforts among multiple GSUSA functions, especially BD, Marketing, Faculty Liaison (FL), and Training Management in order to achieve effective, efficient, and seamless results.